 The Compensation Committee and the Board also have established the Career Education Corporation Employee Benefits Committee to administer our health and welfare plans, our Employee Stock Purchase Plan (a Section 423 plan under the Code), our 401(k) plan and general employee benefits plans and programs (but excluding any plans or programs affecting solely our executive officer group).
-The Employee Benefits Committee is composed of four senior executives who fulfill the roles of Chief Financial Officer, Chief Human Resources Officer, General Counsel and Senior Vice President of Tax and Risk Management.
+The Employee Benefits Committee is composed of four senior executives who fulfill the roles of Chief Financial Officer, Chief Human Resources Officer, General Counsel and Senior Vice President Corporate Tax, Risk and Real Estate.
 This Committee reports its activities and actions to the Compensation Committee on a quarterly basis.

 Role of Executive Officers and Management.
-The Chief Human Resources Officer, Chief Financial Officer and General Counsel generally attend each meeting of the Compensation Committee (except for its executive sessions without management present) to provide input regarding senior management is view on our overall compensation programs, to provide feedback from key management on the forms of compensation and whether specific forms of compensation and specific performance measures and targets provide appropriate incentives for desired goals and objectives, and to provide the Compensation Committee with information such as each executive incentives for desired goals and objectives, and other materials necessary or useful to the Compensation Committee is deliberations.
+The Chief Human Resources Officer, Chief Financial Officer and General Counsel generally attend each meeting of the Compensation Committee (except for its executive sessions without management present) to provide input regarding senior management s view on our overall compensation programs, to provide feedback from key management on the forms of compensation and whether specific forms of compensation and specific performance measures and targets provide appropriate incentives for desired goals and objectives, and to provide the Compensation Committee with information such as each executive s experience, compensation and promotion history, development and other materials necessary or useful to the Compensation Committee s deliberations.
 The President and Chief Executive Officer generally attends the meetings of the Compensation Committee (except for its executive sessions without management present) and submits recommendations to the Compensation Committee concerning performance and pay for the executive officers, excluding himself.
 As noted above, the President and Chief Executive Officer establishes incentive awards, termination arrangements and compensation levels for Company officers other than the executive officers, which he does in consultation with the Chief Human Resources Officer.

 Role of Compensation Consultants and Compensation Consultant Conflicts of Interest.
-As further described below in Compensation Discussion and Analysis, the Compensation Committee has retained

-Frederic W. Cook & Co., Inc. (FW Cook), an independent compensation and benefits consulting firm, to assist the Compensation Committee on executive compensation matters.
+As further described below in Executive Officers and Executive Compensation Compensation Discussion and Analysis, the Compensation Committee has retained Frederic W. Cook & Co., Inc. (FW Cook), an independent compensation and benefits consulting firm, to assist the Compensation Committee on executive compensation matters.
 FW Cook representatives attend most meetings of the Compensation Committee, including certain executive sessions without management present; advise the Compensation Committee on compensation trends and practices; prepare competitive market reviews on executive compensation levels; provide analyses and data compilations regarding executive compensation; and advise on executive pay recommendations for our executive officers.